chen0040/js-simulator/README.md

 scheduler.schedule(evt, time_to_fire);
 ```

+The main logic for an event is defined in its update(deltaTime) method, as shown in the code above.
+Events with higher ranks and earlier time_to_fire will always be executed first by the scheduler.

 An event can also be sheduled to fire at a later time from the current time (e.g., such an event can be fired within another event):

 ```javascript